 Photograph: Renée Bleau

-Psychologists have worked to provide a discussion framework document as an alternative to the current diagnostic system
+Psychologists and service users have worked to provide a discussion framework document as an alternative to the current diagnostic system

 At the Glasgow Sloth, it’s our mission to take our time reporting the news.

 So, here I am writing up a story that I started researching in November last year.
 It’s a story about mental health.
 It’s a story which may change how we think about mental health.